Empirical distribution function

-In statistics, an empirical distribution function (commonly also called an empirical Cumulative Distribution Function, eCDF) is the distribution function associated with the empirical measure of a sample.
+In statistics, an empirical distribution function (a.k.a. an empirical cumulative distribution function, eCDF) is the distribution function associated with the empirical measure of a sample.
 This cumulative distribution function is a step function that jumps up by 1/n at each of the n data points.
 Its value at any specified value of the measured variable is the fraction of observations of the measured variable that are less than or equal to the specified value.

 The empirical distribution function is an estimate of the cumulative distribution function that generated the points in the sample.
 It converges with probability 1 to that underlying distribution, according to the Glivenko–Cantelli theorem.
 A number of results exist to quantify the rate of convergence of the empirical distribution function to the underlying cumulative distribution function.